-(1) All pleadings and other papers shall be written in the English language, submitted in letter size (8 1⁄2 inches by 11 inches) format and shall be signed as provided in Rule 11 of the Federal Rules of Civil Procedure.
+All pleadings and other papers shall be written in the English language, submitted in letter size (8 1⁄2 inches by 11 inches) format and shall be signed as provided in Rule 11 of the Federal Rules of Civil Procedure.
 The body of all documents shall be typed double-spaced and shall not exceed 28 lines per page; they shall not be single-spaced except for footnotes and indented quotations.
 All pleadings, motions and other original documents filed with the Clerk shall be in a fixed-pitch type size no smaller than ten (10) pitch (10 letters per inch) or in a proportional font size no smaller than 13 point, including any footnotes.
 Pages of the document must be numbered.
-The left margin shall not be less than 1 \% inches and the right margin shall not be less than 1⁄2 inch.
+The left margin shall not be less than 1 1⁄2 inches and the right margin shall not be less than 1⁄2 inch.
 All paper documents presented for filing shall be on unglazed paper stapled in the upper left-hand corner.
 Paper documents intended for filing shall be presented to the Clerk's Office without being folded or rolled and shall be kept in flat Paper documents which are too large for stapling files. should be bound with a metal prong fastener at the top, center of the document.
 Documents filed by incarcerated persons are exempt from the stapling and fastening requirements.

 - (2) In civil cases when a party requests specific relief, except for dismissal or summary judgment pursuant to Federal Rules of Civil Procedure 12(b) or 56, the party must lodge with the Clerk a separate proposed order. - United States District Judge or a Magistrate Judge must be prepared on a separate document containing the heading data required by subparagraphs (a)(2) and (3) above as appropriate, and must not be included as an integral part of stipulations, motions, or other pleadings.
-The proposed order must not contain any information identifying the party submitting the order.
+The proposed order must not contain any information identifying the party submitting the order and must not incorporate by reference, but rather must set forth the relief requested or the terms of the parties' stipulation.
 Proposed orders submitted electronically must not contain a date or signature block.
-All other proposed orders must contain the following uniform signature block(Magistrate Judges should be adapted accordingly):
+All other proposed orders must contain the following uniform signature block (Magistrate Judges should be adapted accordingly):

-DATED this day of 20 - • IIn • udge's Name) .T11 ıdae
+DATED this day of 20 - •

+(J udge's Name)

+Un ited States District Judge